iandavis0527/PsychoJSGenerator/readme.md

 1. [Windows] Launch `git bash` (from start menu or desktop)
 1. [Mac/Linux] Launch a terminal window
-  1. All the steps below should be run within this terminal window.
+1.1 All the steps below should be run within this terminal window.
 You can simply copy and paste the commands, and replace name where relevant.
 3. Install this package using pip: `pip install git+https://github.com/iandavis0527/PsychoJSGenerator.git`
 4. Generate a template for your project: `create-psychojs-project /path/to/project_script.js`.
-Replace the path with the path to your psychojs generate .js file.
+Replace the path with the path to your psychojs generated .js file.
 5. Run your project (locally) using: `run-psychojs-project` from your project directory
 6. Deploy your project to MindModeling using: See [Deploying to MindModeling](#Deploying-to-MindModeling)